-Although not in Copenhagen per se, this wonderfully contemporary and confounding museum is well worth the short train ride up north.
-It is often referred to as the epicentre of modern art and consistently welcomes bold yet captivating exhibits visited by art lovers from around the world.
+Although not in Copenhagen per se, this wonderfully contemporary museum is well worth the short train ride up north.
+It is often referred to as the epicentre of modern art, after all!
+It consistently welcomes bold yet captivating exhibits visited by art lovers from around the world.

-Located just a few subway stops west of Copenhagen’s centre, the 250-year-old Carlsberg Brewery hosts the world’s largest collection of beer bottles as well as interactive and modern exhibits about the general history of beer, and that of Carlsberg’s more specifically.
+Located just a few subway stops west of Copenhagen’s centre, the 250-year-old Carlsberg Brewery hosts the world’s largest collection of beer bottles.
+It’s also an interactive and modern exhibit on the global history of beer, and that of Carlsberg’s more specifically.
 Like any brewery tour worthy of its name, the visit concludes with a generously-sized sampling.

-I only visited the gardens in October when it was in full Halloween mode, but I reckon it must be equally entertaining at any other time.
-The amusement park features a mix of modern and vintage rides, including one of the few remaining wooden roller coasters that still require a brakeman on board every train.
+The amusement park features a mix of modern and vintage rides that are very dear to local residents.
+Most notably, it includes one of the few remaining wooden roller coasters that still require a brakeman on board every train.

-A great attraction to visit if you’re planning to see the Little Siren, the Copenhagen Citadel is equal parts bucolic and historic; despite the abundance of joggers and young families on play dates, Kastellet is one of the finest examples of star-shaped fortresses in Northern Europe.
+A great attraction to visit if you’re planning to see the Little Siren as they are both in the same part of the city.
+The Copenhagen Citadel is equal parts bucolic and historic; despite the abundance of joggers and young families on play dates, Kastellet is one of the finest examples of star-shaped fortresses in Northern Europe.

 Rosenberg Castle & Gardens

-Although not as lavish as Amalienborg and not as popular as Christiansborg, the Rosenborg Castle nonetheless deserves a visit, if only for a glimpse of the Danish crown jewels.
-Its vast collection of thrones, portraits, tapestries, and other memorabilia that commemorate battles between Denmark and Sweden at the time of the famed King Christian IV.
+It’s not as lavish as Amalienborg and not as popular as Christiansborg.
+However, Rosenborg Castle deserves a visit if only for a glimpse of the Danish crown jewels.
+Its collection of thrones, portraits, tapestries, and other memorabilia commemorates battles between Denmark and Sweden at the time of the famed King Christian IV.

-Despite it not being featured in guidebooks, this quaint street has gained worldwide popularity thanks to its photogenic curb appeal and the colourful houses that flank either side of it.
-To be fair, though, it is one of the two oldest streets in the Old Town of Copenhagen and still feature its original cobbling.
+It’s not featured in guidebooks.
+It’s not much of an attraction at all, actually.
+But this street has gained worldwide popularity thanks to its photogenic curb appeal and the colourful houses on either side of it.
+To be fair, though, it is one of the two oldest streets in the Old Town of Copenhagen; as such, it still features its original cobbling.

-As you can tell by the lack of photographic evidence for this entry, I’m not the biggest fan of the Little Siren statue.
-I am not sentimental in that way and, anyway, my allegiance lies with the Lion King as far as children’s movies are concerned.
-But I guess it represents an important aspect of Copenhagen’s history: indeed, the statue was commissioned by none other than Carl Jacobsen of Carlsberg himself as a gift to the city in 1913.
+You can probably already tell by the lack of photographic evidence for this entry; I’m not the biggest fan of the Little Siren statue.
+I am just not sentimental in that way!
+And, anyway, my allegiance lies with the Lion King as far as children’s movies are concerned.
+But it nonetheless represents an important aspect of Copenhagen’s history.
+Indeed, the statue was commissioned by Carl Jacobsen of Carlsberg himself as a gift to the city in 1913.